Clinical Education

 PCOM Georgia Clinical Clerkship Program

-The clinical clerkship program provides third- and fourth-year Doctor of Osteopathic Medicine (DO) students with the opportunity to examine, evaluate and provide care for patients.
+The clinical clerkship program provides third- and fourth-year Doctor of Osteopathic Medicine (DO) students at PCOM Georgia with the opportunity to examine, evaluate and provide care

-The 23 clerkships include 12 core education clerkships assigned by the Curriculum
+The clerkships include assigned core education clerkships as well as elective/selective

-ample opportunity to pursue his or her special interests.
+periods to allow students the opportunity to pursue special interests.

 What are the clinical clerkship program objectives?